 1969: One of rock’s first supergroups, Blind Faith, with Eric Clapton, Steve Windwood, Ginger Baker, and Ric Gretch, made their live debut at a free concert at London’s Hyde Park to an estimated 120,000 people.

 1969: Tommy James and the Shondells entered the Billboard Hot 100 with “Crystal Blue Persuasion.”
-The record later peaked at #2 and was their last top 10 hit.
+The single was their last top 10 hit, peaking at #2.

 1978: On his 20th birthday, Prince’s first single, “Soft and Wet,” was released by Warner Bros.
 Records.

 1981: Smokey Robinson topped the UK chart with “Being With You,” his only top 10 single in Britain.

 1982: The Stray Cats’ third studio album, Built for Speed, which is essentially a compilation of tracks from the band’s first two albums, was released as the band’s first LP in the US.
 It became their most successful album, reaching #2 on the Billboard chart and #1 on the Cash Box chart.

 1982: Chicago’s thirteenth studio album, Chicago 16, was released.

 1986: Former Chicago bassist and vocalist Peter Cetera debuted on the Billboard Hot 100 as a solo artist with the lead single from his second solo album, Glory of Love.
 Two months later the single reached #1.

 1993: On his 35th birthday, Prince legally changed his name to an unpronounceable symbol.
 After initially signing with Warner Bros.
 Records in 1977, Prince extended his contract with the company in 1992, but contractual disputes prompted him to change his name since Warner Bros. owned the rights to anything credited to “Prince.”
 He quickly released several albums to remove himself from his contractual obligations before signing with Arista Records in 1998, and in 2000, he resumed going by the name Prince